reactjsexample/react-typescript-example/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Software Libraries Used
-* ReactJS
-* TypeScript
+* react 16.9.0
-* TSLint
+* react-router-dom 5.0.1
-* Prettier
+* typescript 3.6.2
-* Node Sass
+* node-sass 4.12.0
-* Material UI
+* @material-ui/core 4.4.0
-* React Router v4

-For more information see the package.json file.
+For more information see the [package.json](https://github.com/reactjsexample/react-typescript-example/blob/master/package.json) file.

 ## Learn More About React
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).